zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-amazon.md

 Not as.
 Do not go as a result.
 Do not go from the spheres doctrines. absent.

 [APZ 35.4] (#apz35 .4) {#apz35 .4 .ref .apz} "Towards No Views
-absent.”
+absent."
 His December views were the most popular.
 Originally sounded.
 Sanginaha.
 They were abused for Genesis.
 The fire was burned in the name of wisdom, No outlook is expected.

 [Msdiv 36] (#msdiv36) {#msdiv36 .ref .msdiv} (5 - 6)

 [APZ 36.1] (#apz36 .1) {#apz36 .1 .ref .apz} "Someone here or there or
-There is no hope of Bhavabavavan here” and he is an Earhath The mucosa is in the groin.
-The contact of the “extreme” is one extreme.
+There is no hope of Bhavabavavan here" and he is an Earhath The mucosa is in the groin.
+The contact of the "extreme" is one extreme.
 The presence of contact is the second extreme, the past is one extreme.
 The Future Is Second End The theme park pain is one extreme.
 The suffering is the second extreme.
 The name is one extreme.
 The figure is the second extreme.
 Spiritual institutions are one extreme.
 Simples